 The EHL program provides an adaptable, easy-to-use toolkit empowering educators with the tools and materials needed for introducing students to issues of international humanitarian law, the rules that ensure respect for life and human dignity in war.
 The toolkit offers educators high-quality materials, including news accounts, photos, letters, videos, case studies and interactive projects bring real events and people to life, helping teachers connect lessons of the past with events of today.

-The Center offers this one day training every June.
-Please visit our calendar for our next workshop. http://humanrights.utah.edu/events.php
+Each June, the Center offers a one day training for educators interested in bringing the EHL program to their students.
+Please visit our calendar for details on our next workshop. http://humanrights.utah.edu/events.php

 The Center is continually working on program development, and is currently developing new programs to be implemented at the primary school level.
 In particular, the Barbara and Norman Tanner Center for Human Rights strives to build bridges between the University of Utah, the community, and the primary and secondary schools within our state.